 Building Access

 External doors to the premises will be locked when the premises are not occupied.
 Only authorised individuals will be key holders for the building premises.
-[Insert job title] will be responsible for authorising key distribution and will maintain a log of key holders.
+School Site Manager will be responsible for authorising key distribution and will maintain a log of key holders.

 Internal Access